garden-io/garden/docs/reference/module-types/helm.md

 This can either reference a workload (i.e. a Deployment, DaemonSet or StatefulSet) via the `kind` and `name` fields, or a Pod via the `podSelector` field.

-Because a Helm chart can contain any number of Kubernetes resources, this needs to be specified for certain Garden features and commands to work, such as hot-reloading.
+Because a Helm chart can contain any number of Kubernetes resources, this needs to be specified for certain Garden features and commands to work.

 | Type     | Required |
 | -------- | -------- |